lishiyo/second-me-prototype/design_docs/v0_L1_flow.md

 5. **LLM Optimization**
    - Implement retry logic with backoff
+   - Implement parameter adjustment strategy (especially top_p) for failed LLM calls
    - Optimize prompt templates for token efficiency
    - Cache LLM results where appropriate
+   - Support for updating and improving existing shades with new data

 ## Potential Challenges and Risks